Fody/UniversalAppSample/readme.md

-This is walk through the complexity in using Fody inside a Windows Universal project.
+This is walk through of the complexity in using Fody inside a Windows Universal project.
 The approach used can be applied to any project that uses the new project.json approach.

 ## The Solution